 If you suspect your dog has a bacterial infection (or any kind of illness for that matter) be sure to contact your veterinarian as soon as possible.
 Your vet will need to see your dog in person in order to make an accurate diagnosis and begin the appropriate treatment.

 During the visit to your veterinarian’s office, a technician or assistant will ask you questions about your dog’s recent history and activities.
 The veterinarian will perform a complete physical examination.
 Depending on your vet’s findings, the next step may be to do some laboratory tests.
-A general chemistry and complete blood count will likely be recommended to assess your dog’s organ function, blood cell counts, and overall health.
+Blood chemistry and complete blood count will likely be recommended to assess your dog’s organ function, blood cell counts, and overall health.
 If your vet notes or suspects any internal abnormalities, radiographs (x-rays) may also be recommended.

-If the site of suspected infection is accessible, your vet will likely recommend a culture and sensitivity.
+If the site of suspected infection is accessible, your vet will likely recommend culture and sensitivity testing.
 The vet or tech will collect a sample from the wound.
 This sample will be prepared in a way that stimulates the growth of any bacteria present.
 If anything grows, they will microscopically determine the types of bacteria present.
 Then, they will test different types of antibiotics to see which ones eliminate the bacteria.
 Performing a culture and sensitivity is the most accurate way to find out which bacteria are present and determine which antibiotic medication is most likely going to eradicate the infection.

 Bacterial Infection Treatments for Dogs